ErikCQF/memory-cache/README.md

 ## Architecture

 - `MemoryCache<TKey, TValue>` implements `MemoryCache<TKey, TValue>`.

 - `MemoryCache<TKey, TValue>` depends on "n" `IEvictionPolicy<TKey, TValue>`.
-    The Eviction Algoritm has been decoupled from MemoryCache.
+  The Eviction Algorithm has been decoupled from MemoryCache.
-    1 to N implementations of Evictions algorithms can be added.The one that is implemented is Leat recent used.
+  1 to N implementations of Eviction algorithms can be added.
+The one that is implemented is Least Recently Used.
-    IEvictionPolicy<TKey, TValue> is decoupled from the Data Structure for storing date,so adhering to Solid principles
+  `IEvictionPolicy<TKey, TValue>` is decoupled from the Data Structure for storing data, adhering to Solid principles.

-- `MemoryCache<TKey, TValue>` depends on "n" `IDataStorage<TKey, TValue>`
+- `MemoryCache<TKey, TValue>` depends on "n" `IDataStorage<TKey, TValue>`.
   Data storing is decoupled from Memory cache.
-I uses a implementation of `IDataStorage<TKey, TValue>`
+It uses an implementation of `IDataStorage<TKey, TValue>`.

 - `DataEnvolope<TKey, TValue>` is used to encapsulate `TValue`.
 It implements `IEquatable`, so a generic `TKEY` can be used for indexing.
 Another important point is that this approach makes it easier for Extensions.

 - `DataItemObserver<TKey>` is used for Reactive Programming to notify evictions.
 It is also ready to notify other events such as updates; the event message can be extended to carry new information as well, such as delta in updates.

 ## Review and Refactory: [TODO]

 - At first view there is so many responsiblities to MemoryCache.
 Apply CQRS for data command and query.
 - *Thread Safe*.
 It is using a lock approach.
 Apply non locking design patterns when it is possible.
 - Regarding `MemoryCache` implementation.
-It need to decouple the DataStorage [&#x2705; done]
+It need to decouple the DataStorage [&#x2705; done] and the Eviction Algorithm [&#x2705; done]
-- Review Events
+- Review Events, Risk of not disposing properly as it uses observable.

 ## Instantiate and Using Memory Cache
 ```